Skip to main content

 Verifying signals

-1. Run a forward pass through your model.
+1. Run a forward pass through your instrumented model so the SDK sends signals.